isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2022-04-12-post-BiblioAsia Apr 2022.md

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/siti-radhiah-cookbooks">Labouring to Deliver: A History of Kandang Kerbau Hospital</a><br>The old Kandang Kerbau Hospital was once known as the busiest maternity hospital in the world. *Joanna Tan* delivers the story behind a hallowed Singapore institution.

 <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/tree-planting-day">Cinema Pioneer Tan Cheng Kee</a><br>*Barbara Quek* looks at the man behind the former Alhambra and Marlborough theatres, which were once landmarks on Beach Road.

+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/tree-planting-day">We Are What We Eat: The Evolution of Chinese Food in Singapore</a><br>Chinese food in Singapore is a product of the country’s history and geography, reveals *Low Sze Wee*.

+<a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-4/jan-to-mar-2022/tree-planting-day">Living in Harmony: The History of Opera Estate</a><br>Opera Estate was once a coconut and rubber plantation. *Asrina Tanuri* traces its history.